Guide to the Island of FOEHR – every village a home

 Crossing The North Sea Walking

-Since the waters come and go and there are relatively few people getting to the sandbank, it’s also a dorado for shell collectors.
-Not only the amount is simply amazing, but they are also unbroken since few feet are trampling around.
-So if you take this hike and you love to collect shells, bring a big bag with you.
+Since the waters come and go and there are relatively few people getting to the sandbank, it’s also a haven for shell collectors.
+Not only is the amount simply amazing, but they are also intact since few feet are trampling around.
+So if you take this hike and you love to collect shells, bring a big bag with you!

-The hike to the sandbar and back is in total about 8 kilometers, the schedule, of course, depends on the tides.
+The hike to the sandbar and back is in total about 8 kilometers.
+The schedule depends on the tides, obviously.

 You can get info at the Tourist Information or at the tavern